 Monthly Average Prices

-Period Dom
+Period l Dom

 (Rs/Tonne)

-Dec-21 31300

-Jan-22 34800

 Feb-22 36800

 Mar-22 42800

 Apr-22 42300

 May-22 40300

 Jun-22 37800

 Jul-22 34800

 Aug-22 39300

 Sep-22 37300

 Oct-22 36400

 Nov-22 32900

 Dec-22 34900

-In January and February, prices rose drastically due to a combination of factors; a strong surge in demand amid normalization post COVID, and global logistics problems due to geo-political turmoil.
+Jan-23 35900

+Feb-23 35100

 In March, prices rose in tandem with steel prices.
 In April, prices fell slightly due to weaker demand from domestic steel mills and weaker prices into Turkey, which is a key buyer.
 In May, domestic prices fell due to weaker demand for finished steel.
 In June, domestic prices fell due to low ingots sales.
 In July, prices fell amid an oversupply crisis, weakening of demand, and seasonal monsoon pressures.
 In August, prices increased on the back of a rise in demand from the automotive industry, owing to the onset of the festive season.
 In September, prices saw a downward trend due to considerable imports of cheaper bulk scrap from the US.
 In October, prices declined slightly due to reduced buying at steel scrap auctions, as a result of lower domestic consumption levels.
 In November, prices fell sharply due to the pile-up of finished inventory with steel mills post-export duty imposition, coupled with weak end-user demand and the resultant lower capacity utilization.
-In December, prices increased due to low availability during the winter period, as adverse weather conditions slowed down the collection and processing of scrap.
+In December and January, prices increased due to low availability during the winter period, as adverse weather conditions slowed down the collection and processing of scrap.
+In February, prices decreased due to the consequences of the Turkey-Syria earthquake.